Guam men's national basketball team: History

 Guam became a member of FIBA in 1974 and competes within the FIBA Oceania zone.
 The men’s national team achieved its most notable early success by finishing as runner-up (silver medal) at the 1999 FIBA Oceania Championship, one of only three teams ever to reach the podium besides Australia and New Zealand.

 Regionally, Guam has been highly competitive in the Pacific Games, winning gold medals in 1966, 2015, and 2019—most recently defeating Tahiti in the 2019 final to successfully defend its title.

 In 2022, Guam hosted and swept the inaugural FIBA Micronesia Basketball Cup, capturing the men’s title and securing qualification for the 2023 Pacific Games.
 The event served as the official sub-zone qualifier for the regional competition.

-Turning toward continental competition, Guam pursued its first-ever qualification for the FIBA Asia Cup.
-During the Asian Pre-Qualifiers, they began with a win over Thailand (75–69) in Ulaanbaatar, led by Jonathan Galloway.
-Galloway, along with Tai Wesley and Earnest Ross Jr., anchored a dominant win over Singapore (82–59) in another pre-qualification matchup.
+In continental competitions, Guam pursued its first-ever qualification for the FIBA Asia Cup.
+During the Asian Pre-Qualifiers, their campaign began with a win over Thailand (75–69) in Ulaanbaatar, led by Jonathan Galloway.
+Galloway, along with Tai Wesley and Earnest Ross, anchored a dominant win over Singapore (82–59) in another pre-qualification matchup.

-In the Asia Cup Pre-Qualifiers Second Round, Guam finished undefeated (5–0), narrowly defeating Mongolia (82–81) thanks to a clutch three-point shot by Ross Jr., while Galloway tallied 19 points, 6 rebounds, 8 assists, and 6 steals.
+In the Asia Cup Pre-Qualifiers Second Round, Guam finished undefeated (5–0), narrowly defeating Mongolia (82–81) thanks to a clutch three-point shot by Ross, while Galloway tallied 19 points, 6 rebounds, 8 assists, and 6 steals.
 Galloway later expressed the team’s ambition: “We want a spot at the dinner table,” signaling Guam’s hunger to compete with Asia’s elite.

 In March 2025, Guam advanced to the final round of Asia Cup Qualifiers in Taipei, preparing to face Chinese Taipei and Thailand for a berth in the continental championship.
-In a dramatic elimination game, they avenged an earlier heavy loss by defeating Thailand 89–81—Jericho Cruz led with 21 points and 8 assists, while Ross Jr. added 19 points and 9 rebounds.
+In a dramatic elimination game, they avenged an earlier heavy loss by defeating Thailand 89–81—Jericho Cruz led with 21 points and 8 assists, while Ross added 19 points and 9 rebounds.

-Despite a strong showing, Guam later lost to Japan (77–67) in Tokyo, underscoring both their progress and the challenges of competing at Asia’s top level.
+Guam later lost to Japan (77–67) in Tokyo, in a result that underscored both their progress and the challenges of competing at Asia’s top level.
 Their qualification journey culminated in a historic debut at the 2025 FIBA Asia Cup, where Guam finished in 4th place—marking their best-ever result on the continental stage.